Frequently Asked Questions (FAQ)

 - Photo Identification

-- X-rays or MRIs that have been previously taken.
+- CD copy of X-rays or MRIs that have been previously taken.

 - If you are under the age of 18, you must be accompanied by your parent or legal guardian.